visuve/fbls/readme.md

 - Mozilla Firefox or Google Chrome
 - Node.js
 	- Include in PATH
-- Visual Studio 2017 with latest updates
+- Visual Studio 2019 with latest updates
 	- Node.js development workload installed
+- NOTE: you might need to have Python in your PATH too...

 # Debugging